Conformal invariance of double random currents I: identification of the limit: Scaling limit of the double random current clusters

 \section{Scaling limit of the double random current clusters}

 In this section, we identify the scaling limit of the double random current clusters with free and wired boundary conditions.
-More precisely, we prove Theorems~\ref{thm:cvg_free_drc} and~\ref{thm:wired_drc} which imply Theorems~\ref{thm:cvg_free_drc_v1} and~\ref{thm:cvg_wired_drc_v1}.
-As we have pointed out at the end of Section~\ref{intro:drc}, Theorems~\ref{thm:wired_drc} and~\ref{thm:cvg_free_drc} contain more information than Theorems~\ref{thm:cvg_free_drc_v1} and~\ref{thm:cvg_wired_drc_v1}.
+More precisely, we prove Theorems~\ref{thm:Qh} and~\ref{thm:ABh} which imply Theorems~\ref{thm:cvg_free_drc_v1} and~\ref{thm:cvg_wired_drc_v1}.
+As we have pointed out at the end of Section~\ref{intro:drc}, Theorems~\ref{thm:Qh} and~\ref{thm:ABh} contain more information than Theorems~\ref{thm:cvg_free_drc_v1} and~\ref{thm:cvg_wired_drc_v1}.

-Our proof crucially relies on the height function from Section~\ref{sec:moments} which satisfies a strong form of spatial Markov property at the inner boundaries of the double random current clusters, namely one has an independent height function (which converges to a GFF) inside each domain encircled by the inner boundary of a cluster.
+Our proof crucially relies on the height function as defined in the master coupling in Theorem~\ref{thm:mastercoupling} which satisfies a strong form of spatial Markov property at the inner boundaries of the double random current clusters, namely one has an independent height function (which converges to a GFF) inside each domain encircled by the inner boundary of a cluster.
 The boundary values $\sqrt{2}\lambda$ and $2\sqrt{2}\lambda$ at the inner boundaries of the clusters come from the discrete height function (in the discrete, the height changes by $\pm 1$ or $\pm 1/2$ between neighbouring sites and faces but the limiting field is $({2\sqrt 2\lambda})^{-1}$ times the GFF, hence the values of the continuum field on the scaling limit of such inner boundaries are multiples of $\sqrt 2\lambda$).
 For example, the scaling limit of the inner boundaries of the outermost cluster in a double random current model with wired boundary conditions follow directly from this spatial Markov property and the characterization of two-valued sets (Lemma~\ref{lem:tvs}) \cite{MR3936643}.